French embassy advises citizens to leave Pakistan | DW | 15.04.2021

 "The departures will be carried out by existing commercial airlines."

+"We are in favor of protecting the Prophet's honor, but the demand which they are seeking could have portrayed Pakistan as a radical nation worldwide," Interior Minister Sheikh Rashid Ahmed told reporters on Wednesday.

+The hashtag "#FrenchLeavePakistan" was trending with over 42,000 tweets on Thursday, on Twitter.

-Anti-French sentiment has been brewing for several months in Pakistan, since the government of President Emmanuel Macron offered support for a magazine's right to republish cartoons of the Prophet Muhammad, a move deemed blasphemous by many Muslims.
+Anti-French sentiment has been brewing for several months in Pakistan, since the government of President Emmanuel Macron offered support for a magazine Charlie Hebdo's right to republish cartoons of the Prophet Muhammad, a move deemed blasphemous by many Muslims.

+Macron's comments in September sparked widespread anger, with tens ouf thousands in Pakistan, Iran and other Muslim countries taking to the streets to organize French boycotts.

+In an address to the United Nations, Pakistan's Prime Minister Imran Khan slammed the magazine for re-publishing the cartoons, saying "willful provocations" should be universally outlawed."

 lc/rt (Reuters, AFP)